In a previous post, I talked about 5 signs of your mother is toxic.

-Please understand, the term “toxic mother” isn’t necessarily referring to an evil person (although, this certainly can be the case).
+Please understand, that the term “toxic mother” isn’t necessarily referring to an evil person (although, this certainly can be the case).
 Sometimes, it can refer to a mother who is broken and has not sought proper help to raise healthy, emotionally well adjusted children.

 So, whether your mom was evil to the core or just broken, the result is the same – the traits they leave behind.

-This is because in the early formative years, the messages that a daughter receives from her mother begin to form her self-image and overall sense of security.
+This is because, in the early formative years, the messages that a daughter receives from her mother begin to form her self-image and overall sense of security.
 If the mother is critical, withdrawn, controlling, or abusive, it will affect many parts of the daughter and make it very difficult for her to form healthy relationships.